How to Speak Portuguese in 4 Simple Steps

 Brazilian Portuguese alphabet:

 - Numbers.
-Here’s a video that’ll show you how to count from one to 10 in Portuguese.
-The great thing about this one is that it puts the numbers into context (um menino/uma menina means “one boy/one girl,” etc.).
+Here’s a video that’ll show you how to count from one to 20 in Portuguese.
 Do the same as you did for the alphabet: Listen to the numbers, then repeat them back to yourself so you can practice your pronunciation.
+This other video goes more into the grammatical nuances and uses of the numbers all the way to 100.

 - Essential words and sayings.
 Make a list of all the basic vocabulary that might come in handy in everyday situations.
 This includes: